 The undergraduate Minor in Leadership Studies (LDAG) provides students with formal instruction of leadership theory and practices necessary to be successful leaders in future career roles.
-The 15 hour curriculum prepares students to be effective industry, community, and organizational leaders.
+The 15-hour curriculum prepares students to be effective industry, community, and organizational leaders.
 Students explore leadership roles in their future contexts, develop an awareness of personal leadership characteristics, and apply leadership theories and models to future professional experiences.
-The coursework includes nine credits of foundational leadership concepts, three credit hours in a specialized area of leadership, and three hours in a capstone seminar.
+The coursework includes nine credits of foundational leadership concepts, and six credits of advanced leadership concepts.

 Eligibility Requirements to Declare Minor in Leadership Studies

 - Students are encouraged to have completed or be currently enrolled in ALED 202.

 - Students must have a cumulative 2.0 GPR or higher and be in good standing with Texas A&M University.

 - Students must have the ability to successfully complete 15 hours of coursework before graduation – meaning 3 to 4 long semesters.